This post may contain affiliate links. Read our disclosure page for full details.

 -submitted by Paige, For the Love of Wanderlust

-–> Some more ideas for things to do in Munich here <–
+Some ideas for things to eat in Munich here

 -Marienburg & Burg castles submitted by Christine of Tapped Out Travellers